javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-api/article.md

     - `value` (if fulfilled) or `reason` (if rejected).
 5. `Promise.race(promises)` -- waits for the first promise to settle, and its result/error becomes the outcome.

-Of these five, `Promise.all/allSettled` are the most common in practice.
+Of these five, `Promise.all` is probably the most common in practice.